 Business Central manufacturing doesn't come with a guide as to how you should change your business or culture.
-Sabre are pretty good at giving high level guidance, but the consulting on business change is not part of our process.
+Sabre is pretty good at giving high level guidance, but consulting on business change is not part of our process.
 It's too expensive to rely on us when you can get some really good local people for much less.
-They don't know Business Central and you don't want to pay them to learn; but they know ERP as a concept and that is what you really need.
+They don't know Business Central and you don't want to pay them to learn, but they know ERP as a concept and that is what you really need.

 Family Culture SMB often Misjudge Staff ERP Skills

-This is my last point, and a huge risk at the Family SMB.
+This is my last point and a huge risk at the Family SMB.
 Sometimes these businesses have a member of the team that everyone regards as the "Expert" in ERP.
 This person is the one outsider that worked with ERP at previous jobs.
 Be warned; lots of people work with ERP and don’t really understand it.
 If someone was part of the implementation team, and lead or was a primary member of the project they may be knowledgeable.
-If someone worked with the system, but had little to do with setting the entire system up, they are just users.
+If someone worked with the system but had little to do with setting the entire system up, they are just users.
 They don't necessarily understand the system.
 Consider yourself warned!

 The Corporate Culture

 The other type of SMB is what I call the "Corporate" SMB.
 This SMB has hired externally for management more often than they have promoted from within.
-They have decided that for the business to reach whatever next step is needed in it's growth, the structure of middle management is required.
-There is a more well established structure of reporting within the business, but this carries with it more overhead and devolution of decision making.
+They have decided that for the business to reach whatever next step is needed in its growth, the structure of middle management is required.
+There is a more well-established structure of reporting within the business, but this carries with it more overhead and devolution of decision making.

-A lot of the managers or staff in this type of SMB have perhaps worked with Oracle, SAP or other Tier 1 (ie: Very expensive) ERP.
+A lot of the managers or staff in this type of SMB have perhaps worked with Oracle, SAP, or other Tier 1 (ie: Very expensive) ERP.
 They may have come from backgrounds where they had access to very large IT departments and could request things and get them without worrying about costs.
-There is often a mix of the older, family type management and the newer management.
+There is often a mix of the older, family-type management and the newer management.

 The experience with the really complex, very powerful systems works against a successful Microsoft Dynamics manufacturing implementation.

-These businesses are sometimes growing quickly and might be implementing the Business Central manufacturing ERP because the experienced staff recognize the massive benefits it can bring (having worked with them) but might have unrealistic expectations also.
+These businesses are sometimes growing quickly and might be implementing the Business Central manufacturing ERP because the experienced staff recognizes the massive benefits it can bring (having worked with them) but might have unrealistic expectations also.